Simple Pumpkin Soup

 20200125_144417

 Eggs: 5 of the 6 of us can eat eggs now (YAY!).
-These mostly come from friend’s chooks.

-Dips and spreads: Cream Cheese (soy and dairy), sunflower seed butter& hummus,
+Dips and spreads: Cream Cheese (soy and dairy), sunflower seed butter & hummus,

 Drawer 3: Meat.
 I buy for a month at a time based on our menu and portion it out and label it before freezing.

-Flours: Lots of different kinds but we largely use spelt or a GF mix.
+Flours: A few different kinds but we largely use spelt, a 50% of white/wholemeal self raising or a store bought GF mix.
 20151023_212005

 Banana Bread